jasonpeacock25/2800_2024_BBY09/README.md

     b.
 AI was used to help create the hotels that populate the database including their names, descriptions, and images.
     c.
 Our app does use AI directly as well... <-- Reviews and chatbot -->
+		Chatbot: Our app uses AI for our Chatbot.
+The chatbot can generate responses and answers questions you may have about the app.
     d.
 The limitations we encountered with AI include... <-- Reviews and chatbot -->
+		Chatbot: The limitations we encouneterd with the Chatbot is that it can only generate responses based on the databank that we provide.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 8. Contact Information